 - Revival recommends vaccinating:

-- Disinfect – 50% of prevention is disinfecting.
+- Disinfect – 50 percent of prevention is disinfecting.
 Penetrating disinfectant is a must!
 Bleach will sterilize the surface, but will not go through smeared feces or fat to get the virus underneath.

-- Isolate – For 3 weeks, isolate incoming breeding stock or returning puppies.
+- Isolate – For three weeks, isolate incoming breeding stock or returning puppies.
 We treat them like they have the plague!